-A 2011 study found that sleeping on a mattress that’s too firm or too soft for you can lead to poorer sleep, less energy during the day, and even increased pain.
+Sleeping on a mattress that’s too firm or too soft for you can lead to poorer sleep, less energy during the day, and even increased pain.
 If you’re dealing with any one of these problems, your mattress may be to blame.
 Your ideal mattress firmness depends on your body weight, sleeping position, and even if you sleep with a partner.

 Amerisleep Firm Mattresses: AS2 & AS1

 We carry five different mattresses, all of which range in firmness, so if you’re looking for a firmer mattress you’re best suited on an AS2 or AS1.

 If you’re looking for a firmer bed, consider the AS2, our medium-firm model.
 It’s a bit softer than our AS1 and most comfortable for stomach and back sleepers.

 Our AS2 stands 12 inches tall and has three layers.
 The AS1 is the only mattress of ours with two layers, as the AS2, AS3, and AS4 all contain three layers, and the AS5 has four.
 Like all of our mattresses, the AS2 features a soft, breathable cover.